 The cool thing about this feature is that you’re nurturing these customers subtly without making them feel as though they’re heavily targeted by your brand.
 (There’s nothing people hate more than being harassed by salespeople after making a purchase!)

 Depending on your business model, your implementation of this strategy will vary.
 For example, if you sell products by subscription or provide services that people need on a regular basis, you may wish to segment your lists by customer lifecycle and create your campaigns accordingly.
 That way, if they’re searching for your keywords when their renewal period is approaching, you can serve them ads encouraging to enlist for another subscription period.

 On the other hand, if you sell items that are one-time only purchases, it would make more sense to use Customer Match to cross-sell complementary products.

 In this scenario, you’d segment your lists by product purchased so you could customize your ads to feature appropriate, corresponding items.
 For example, if you sell smartphones, you may segment your lists by iPhone, Android, and Samsung buyers.
 That way, you can cross-sell them charging devices for their respective phone model.

 Finally, if you’re advertising products that people can repeatedly purchase (like clothing) you can go in-depth with Customer Match.
 Segment your lists by products that they’ve displayed an affinity for and serve ads notifying them of new models and sales promotions.

 About the Author

 Erin Sagin is a PPC Evangelist and Community Manager at WordStream.
-She wasd the 3rd Most Influential PPC Expert of 2015 by PPC Hero.
+She was named the 3rd Most Influential PPC Expert of 2015 by PPC Hero.
 When she’s able to take a break from paid search, you’ll find her practicing her hula-hooping skills or planning her next trip to Latin America.
-You can follow Erin on Twitter and Google+.
+You can follow Erin on Twitter.